 Here’s an example:“Hi, my name is XX [your name], I am the Events Co-ordinator [or whatever you have chosen as a position title] at XXX [your business name].
 We run interactive team games for entertainment (outdoor laser tag).
 I am expanding into this area, and I was wondering if you hire out your facilities to groups such as mine to run team events?”

 If they say no, fine, move onto your next option.

 If they are interested in finding out more, arrange a face-to-face meeting.
 If they are not sure offer to post them an info pack.
 There is an example info pack in the Battlefield Sports University.

 Then follow them up a couple of days after they receive your info pack.

 As well as being able to meet in person to the manager, to build rapport, it is a good chance to demonstrate how safe the equipment is.
-By the way, if the venue is run by committee, I strongly recommend seeing if you can present to the entire committee your case.
+By the way, if the venue is run by committee, I strongly recommend seeing if you can present your proposal to the entire committee.

 Alternatively, you could organize to pay a per head amount.
 We believe it is really important to build a friendly relationship with your landlord.
 Ongoing communication is an important element of this.

 Whatever option you go for, there'll be advantages and disadvantages.

 So make the most of what you’ve got.